Map puffer

 The map puffer (Arothron mappa), also known as the map pufferfish, scribbled pufferfish, or Kesho-fugu, is a demersal marine fish belonging to the family Tetraodontidae.
-The map puffer is typically found in tropical and subtropical waters from the Indian Ocean to the western Pacific Ocean.
+It is typically found in tropical and subtropical waters from the Indian Ocean to the western Pacific Ocean.

 This fish contains tetrodotoxin, a potent and deadly chemical compound used to ward off predators.
 Despite being highly poisonous, the map puffer can be found both in the aquarium trade and certain food markets.